RHarperR/SoxEvolution/README.md

 # General description
-The custom scripts here aim to retrieve gene cluster involved in dissimilatory sulfur oxidation from the GTDB genome database (https://gtdb.ecogenomic.org/).
+The custom scripts here aim to retrieve gene clusters involved in dissimilatory sulfur oxidation from the GTDB genome database (https://gtdb.ecogenomic.org/).
 The hidden markov models (HMMs) targeting each of the sulfur oxidizing genes are compiled in the `00_hmm_model` folder.
 A subset of sequences (~30 M unzipped; GTDB_r214_demo.faa.gz) from the full GTDB r214 database (~51 G) was used as a demo dataset.

 # System requirement